The Impact of Logical Errors on Quantum Algorithms: Experimental Evaluation

 \subsection{Results}

 Figure \ref{fig:paulires} shows the success rate of the algorithms under single Pauli errors as the number of qubits increases.
 The x-axis shows the number of qubits and the depth of the corresponding circuit.
 The y-axis is the success rate (\%).
 We see that as the number of qubits and circuit depth increase, the success rate decreases.
-This is due to the fact that the impact of the error accumulates as the circuits get bigger with the increasing number of qubits and the circuit size.
-There is a single exception with Deutsch-Jozsa with 5 qubits where the success rate is bigger than that of 3-qubit Deutsch-Jozsa.
+This is due to the fact that the impact of an error accumulates as the circuits get bigger with the increasing number of qubits and the circuit size.
+There is a single exception with Deutsch with 5 qubits where the success rate is bigger than that of 3-qubit Deutsch.

-Analyzing the relative algorithmic resilience, there are certain trends emerging despite of the different success rates and different circuit sizes.
-We see that EOH has the least relative algorithmic resilience.
-Following EOH, Simon and Grover have relatively less resilience to errors compared to QPE, Bernstein-Vazirani and Deutsch-Jozsa.
-QPE, Bernstein-Vazirani and Deutsch-Jozsa are the most resilient among all algorithms although there is no clear out-performer among them.

-Table \ref{tab:1} shows the success rates of the algorithms under double Pauli errors.
-We see that when two errors occur, the success rates drastically decrease and become zero when the number of qubits is bigger than three.

-Table \ref{tab:2} shows the success rates of the algorithms under single Z-rotation errors with different error rotation angle around Z-axis of the Bloch sphere.
-Similar to Pauli errors, under single Z-rotation errors, as the number of qubits increases, the success rates decrease.
-However, compared to Pauli errors, the success rates are lower showing that the resilience to the Z-rotation error is lower.
+Figure \ref{fig:zrotation} shows the success rates of the algorithms under single Z-rotation errors with different error rotation angle around Z-axis of the Bloch sphere.
+The x-axis shows the number of qubits and the depth of the corresponding circuit.
+The y-axis shows the rotation angles.
+The z-axis is the success rate (\%).
+Same with Pauli errors, under single Z-rotation errors, as the number of qubits increases, the success rates decrease.
+However, compared to Pauli errors, the success rates are lower showing that the resilience to the Z-rotation error is lesser.
 With respect to the rotation angle, even though it is not monotonic, as the angle decreases, the resilience decreases too.
-The decrease in angle means that the real part of the error increases.
+The decrease in an angle means that the real part of the error increases.
+That is why when the angle decreases so is the success rate.
+We did not plot EOH and QPE because their success rates are zero in all cases.

+Considering intrinsic algorithmic resilience, there are certain emerging behaviours that hold for both stochastic and coherent errors despite of the different success rates and different circuit sizes.
+EOH has the least relative algorithmic resilience.
+Following EOH, QPE and Simon have relatively less resilience to errors compared to Grover, Bernstein and Deutsch.
+Among these three algorithms, Bernstein and Deutsch are the most resilient.

+The success rates of the algorithms under double Pauli and coherent errors are zero in all cases except for 3 qubits.
+The success rates are 1\%-6\% for 3 qubits.